facelessuser/pymdown-extensions/docs/src/markdown/miscellaneous_extras.md

 If you aren't encoding your HTML as UTF-8, or prefer the safer percent encoded Unicode slugs *and* you prefer to keep the casing of your Unicode slugs, you can use `pymdownx.slugs.uslugify_cased_encoded`.
 This is just like [`uslugify`](#uslugify) except that it percent encodes Unicode characters *and* it preserves the case of the original text.
 You can override Toc's default slugify by feeding in this function via the `slugify` parameter.

+### `gfm`

+If you are looking for a GitHub like slug, this may be for you.
+This is just like [`uslugify`](#uslugify) except that ASCII chars are lowercased while Unicode chars are not.

+### `gfm_encoded`

+If you are looking for a GitHub like slug, this may be for you.
+This is just like [`uslugify`](#uslugify) except that it percent encodes Unicode characters and ASCII chars are lowercased while Unicode chars are not.

 --8<-- "refs.md"